-To use both the SSL and TLS protocols, you need to install a certificate on your server.
+To use both the SSL and TLS protocols, you need to install a certificate on your server (here’s how to install an SSL certificate on WooCommerce).
 Again, while most people refer to these as “SSL certificates”, these certificates support both the SSL and TLS protocols.

 You do not need to worry about “changing” your SSL certificate into a TLS certificate.
 If you’ve already installed an “SSL certificate”, you can be confident that it also supports TLS.

 It’s important to use the latest versions of TLS because SSL is no longer secure, but your certificate does not determine the protocol that your server uses.
 Instead, once you have a certificate, you can choose which protocols to use at a server level.

 If you’re hosting at Kinsta, Kinsta currently enables TLS 1.1, TLS 1.2, and TLS 1.3, all of which are secure and supported by all major browsers.

 If you enjoyed this tutorial, then you'll love our support.
 All Kinsta's hosting plans include 24/7 support from our veteran WordPress developers and engineers.
 Chat with the same team that backs our Fortune 500 clients.
 Check out our plans